hostingyorkshire/gocardless-whmcs/README.md

 The gocardless_hook.php file in the gocardless subdirectory should be moved to /includes/hooks and the two parameters modified as required.

+### WHMCS v6

 v6 compatibility - It has not been tested but it uses init.php and does not use any templates so will hopefully work.
-If you do test let me know the outcome - github@yorkukhosting.com.

-Config at gocardless.com...
+### Config at gocardless.com

 Locate 'URI Settings' then populate 'Redirect URI' and 'WebHook URI'.